microsoft/fluentui/rfcs/react-components/convergence/component-transitions-on-mount-or-unmount.md

 ### A `useAnimationState` hook based solution

 To differentiate the animation state of a component, a hook could be created and be part of the react-utilities.
+Note that every time a status change (from not visible to entering for example) the component will rerender.

 Usage in the component: